 - Before a SAP ingress policy can be associated with a SAP, resources must be allocated using the config>system>resource-profile>ingress-internal-tcam>qos-sap-ingress-resource command.
-See Resource Allocation for Service Ingress QoS Policy Classification Rules for information about resource allocation.
-Refer to the 7210 SAS-D, Dxp, E, K 2F1C2T, K 2F6C4T, K 3SFP+ 8C Basic System Configuration Guide for more information about system resource allocation and examples for this CLI command. - On the 7210 SAS-E, a SAP ingress policy with only a single criterion can be associated with the SAP. - On the 7210 SAS-D, 7210 SAS-Dxp, and 7210 SAS-E, only meters are supported on service ingress for rate enforcement.
-These platforms do not support service ingress queues. - On 7210 SAS-D, 7210 SAS-Dxp, and 7210 SAS-E, the user has the option to use dot1p, IP DSCP, IPv4 and IPv6 criteria, and MAC criteria.
+See Resource allocation for service ingress QoS policy classification rules for information about resource allocation.
+See the 7210 SAS-D, Dxp, K 2F1C2T, K 2F6C4T, K 3SFP+ 8C Basic System Configuration Guide for more information about system resource allocation and examples for this CLI command. - On the 7210 SAS-D and 7210 SAS-Dxp, only meters are supported on service ingress for rate enforcement.
+These platforms do not support service ingress queues. - On the 7210 SAS-D and 7210 SAS-Dxp, the user has the option to use dot1p, IP DSCP, IPv4 and IPv6 criteria, and MAC criteria.